fleio/fleio-whmcs/README.md

 License information
 ===================

 fleio-whmcs is licensed under BSD License.
-See the "LICENSE" file for more information.
+See the *LICENSE* file for more information.